the main vine, not the loose one.

 and an Action...

 have about them.
 The wheel in the picture gives a few sample

 questions.
-There are some forms and examples around but
+There are some examples interview sheets around but

-start with school records, genealogical data, previous math tests, ans ask them about sports, family, ambitions, reading, learning,
+start with school records, genealogical data, previous math tests,

+ask them about sports, family, ambitions, reading, learning,

 friends and let them talk.
-This is not prying, it is getting to
+This is not prying; it is getting to

 • The Benefits of Knowing Students as Learners